lifeomic/chroma-react/stories/components/NumberFormat/percentFormat.md

 # Percent Format Field

-An input component for entering a number postfixed with a %; it extends the [Chroma TextField component](https://lifeomic.github.io/chroma-react/?path=/story/form-components-textfield--all).
+An input component for entering a number as a percent; it leverages the [Chroma Unit Input](https://lifeomic.github.io/chroma-react/?path=/story/form-components-number-format--unit-input) with '%' postfixed as the unit.

 <!-- STORY -->